-Introduction As long as this exhibition is held at a museum, the title “Listen to me” may be perceived as something strange.
-What is generally called an artwork, such as a painting or sculpture, is primarily “seeing”.
+If an exhibition is held at a museum, the title “Listen to me” may be perceived as something strange.
+What is generally called an artwork, such as a painting or sculpture, primarily involves “seeing”.
 What on earth do people listen to in front of the work of art, and what do they hear as a result?

 Are you also interested in music videos? here is the ‘New Clip Converter’ tool that converts your favorite music video into mp3.

 There are many artists who are fascinated by music and long for it.
 As the phrase “the grass next door is blue”, people tend to seek something that they don’t have, but what is music that isn’t in art, and why are artists attracted to music?
 To answer this question, first of all, the difference between art and music I would like to briefly describe.